david-chua/LambdaSchoolReview/WebApplications1/SinglePageApplications/ReactRouter.md

 <Route path="/:handle" component={Profile} />
 ```

 The path is specified with a **:** and the component will load accordingly.

+### Lesson Notes
+- Link: changes URL
+- Route: reads URL